SciSharp/CodeMinion/src/Regen.Core/TUTORIAL.md

 	//this is where the template's output will be placed after compilation
 #endif
 ```
-The `_REGEN` conditional compliation symbol is not defined at any moment - making the template itself to be ignored by the compiler but on
-the other hand the `#else` block does compile and is where the compiled template is pasted by the plugin/extension.
+The `_REGEN` conditional compliation symbol must not be defined at any moment - making the template itself to be ignored by the C#-compiler.
+The `#else` block is where the generated code of the compiled template is pasted by the plugin/extension.

 <strong>Hello World</strong> <br>
-The precentage character (`%`) is used to tell the compiler that the following expression parentheses belongs to `regen-lang` and contain an expression.<br>
+The percentage character (`%`) signifies that the content of the following parentheses is a `regen-lang` expression.<br>
 Inside foreach-loops we use hashtags (`#`) (we will get to that later).

 ```C#